Comparing observations to emissions#

 2. Creating a model scenario#

 With this ancillary data, we can start to make comparisons between model data, such as bottom-up inventories, and our observations.
-This analysis is based around a ModelScenario object which can be created to link together observation, footprint, emissions data and boundary conditions data.
+This analysis is based around a ModelScenario object which can be created to link together observation, footprint, flux / emissions data and boundary conditions data.

 To access and link this data we can set up our ModelScenario instance using a similiar set of keywords.
 In this case we have also limited ourselves to a date range: